grafov/go-playground/README.md

 # Local Golang playground [![MELPA](http://melpa.org/packages/go-playground-badge.svg)](http://melpa.org/#/go-playground)

-The simple mode for GNU/Emacs for local [Go language](http://golang.org) playground with features similar to [play.golang.org](http://play.golang.org).
+The simple mode for GNU/Emacs for setting up local [Go language](http://golang.org) playground with features similar (and with help of `go-mode` even outperform!) to [play.golang.org](http://play.golang.org).
 This is not a wrapper for working with play.golang.org from Emacs, this is complete alternative for setting local playground inside Emacs.

 Web playground at play.golang.org is nice idea.
 It has not require setup and it executes your code